-Office hours:
+Office hours for the fall semester of 2014:

 Wednesdays 4:00pm -- 5:00pm or by appointment

 Prepared by: H. Ge

 This course outline serves to provide a big picture of the course.
 Instructional materials such as textbooks, individual topics, and grading policy are subject to revision and changes by individual instructors.